Six Minutes Podcast lessons can be a challenge to find since podcasts are a relatively new medium in the education sphere.

 There are lots of ways you can use the podcast in your classroom.
 Here are some Six Minutes Podcast Lessons.

-Comprehension questions may seem old school, but they are effective and straightforward for students!
-If you are pressed for time, or just want an easy-to-grade assignment, this is perfect to go along with the podcast!
+Comprehension questions may seem old school, but they are effective and straightforward for students and for your Six Minutes Podcast lessons!
+If you are pressed for time or just want an easy-to-grade assignment, this is perfect to go along with the podcast!
 We all need a little help, right?
 So, to make it even easier on YOU, comprehension questions are provided for you (to print or assign virtually) in this Six Minutes Podcast Unit Bundle.

 Free Lesson – Season 1 Episode 1